vicdimilu/SuperChat/README.md

 ## General
 ### Description
-SuperChat offers its users a simple, free of cost, an online modern chat interface with image and emoji support for both public and private messages
+SuperChat offers its users a simple, free of cost, online modern chat interface with image and emoji support for both public and private messages

 ### Technology Stack